 A credit hour is the unit of measurement for a class.
 Generally, it is the amount of time a student spends in a class per week in one semester.
 For example, ENG 110 College Composition is worth 3 credit hours, meaning the student spends 3 hours in class per week.
 To be considered a full-time student, the minimum credit requirement is 12 hours, and the maximum is 17.
 Most students take 14-16 credit hours a semester (or approximately five courses).

-For questions or to request more information, contact the Academic Advising Office.
+For questions or to request more information, contact the Academic Advising Office:

-Trina Hartman, Director of the Academic Advising
+Trina Hartman, Director of Academic Advising

 765-998-4746